shazam/fork/README.md

 groups                 | Map&lt;String, Integer&gt; | map the name of a pool to their lowest dimension for a characteristic

 ## Runtime Permissions
-By default fork auto-grants all runtime permissions on Android Marshmallow +.
+By default Fork auto-grants all runtime permissions on Android Marshmallow +.
 It is possible anyway to selectively revoke one or more permissions per single test case.
 To do so, you have to add an annotation called `RevokePermission`.
 Here is an example:
 ```java
   @Test